 The Issuer devotes considerable training resources to equip its employees with professional knowledge and skills.
 It has also established various channels to enhance communication within the corporation.
 In general, the Issuer considers its relationship with its employees to be good.
-The Group had a total of 327 permanent employees as at 31 December 2019, among which 169 permanent employees were employed by the Issuer.
+The Group had a total of 367 permanent employees as at 31 December 2020, among which 178 were staff employed by the Issuer.